sarvex/skypjack.github.io/patreon.md

 subtitle: Who helped and who helps
 ---

-I want to thank everyone who supported me and still supports me today.<br/>
+I want to thank everyone who supported me and/or still supports me today.<br/>
 What I do is largely due to you and your help, as well as to the inexhaustible participation of users.